About the COVID-19 Vaccines

 On this page, you will find responses to the Frequently Asked Questions (FAQs) put to the council around the Vaccine programme in Hounslow.

 (Available vaccines, side-effects, ingredients)

-Both the Pfizer/BioNTech and Oxford/AstraZeneca COVID-19 vaccines are now available.
-Both vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the MHRA.
+The Pfizer/BioNTech, Oxford/AstraZeneca and Moderna COVID-19 vaccines are now available.
+All vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the MHRA.

 Are there any side effects?

 These are important details which the MHRA always consider when assessing candidate vaccines for use.

 For these vaccines, like lots of others, they have identified that some people might feel slightly unwell, but they report that no significant side effects have been observed in the tens of thousands of people involved in trials.

 Like all medicines, vaccines can cause side effects.
 Most of these are mild and short term, and not everyone gets them.
 Even if you do have symptoms after the first dose, you still need to have the second dose.
 Although you may get some protection from the first dose, having the second dose will give you the best protection against the virus.